 Other Behaviors and Signs Addiction Treatment May Be Needed

 Addiction has a way of reordering a person’s priorities.
 Because drugs directly affect the brain’s pleasure centers, they knock healthy behaviors and needs further down the list of priorities.
-An extreme example of this is choosing drugs before paying for the roof over their head or even food.
-But behaviors inspired by addiction are usually apparent long before things get that desperate if you know what to look for.
+An extreme example is choosing drugs before paying for the roof over their head or even food.
+But behaviors inspired by addiction are usually apparent long before things get desperate if you know what to look for.

 A person caught up in addiction will almost always have unexplained money problems sooner or later.
 They come up short for rent or utility payments.